-his is our Transparency Report for 2016/17, prepared

-in accordance with the EU Regulation no 537/2014 regarding statutory audit of public-interest entities (The Audit Regulation).
+This is our Transparency Report for 2017/18, prepared in accordance with the EU Regulation No 537/2014 regarding statutory audit of public-interest entities (The Audit Regulation).

-Operating a business today is characterised by a high degree of complexity and competition.
+In a world of constant change, operating a business today is characterised by a high degree of complexity and competition.
 It is therefore crucial that our clients trust in our competences and services.
-We need to be trusted in every aspect of what we do, if we are to maintain our position as the market-leading firm.
+We must be trusted in every aspect of what we do if we are to maintain our position as the market-leading company.